pairinteraction/pairinteraction/README.md

 We warmly welcome new contributions!
 Please see our [contributor guide][contributor-link] for more information!

-The development of the pairinteraction software has been supported by the [Institute for Theoretical Physics III] of the University of Stuttgart, the Federal Ministry of Education and Research under the Grants [QRydDemo] and [MUNIQC-Atoms], and the company [Atom Computing].
+The development of the PairInteraction software has been supported by the [Institute for Theoretical Physics III] of the University of Stuttgart, the Federal Ministry of Education and Research under the Grants [QRydDemo] and [MUNIQC-Atoms], and the company [Atom Computing].
 The development of the original version of the software started at the [5th Institute of Physics] of the University of Stuttgart.

 [![University of Stuttgart][stuttgart-jpg]][stuttgart-link]
 [![Federal Ministry of Education and Research][bmbf-jpg]][bmbf-link]